 Public intoxication, disorderly behaviour and drink-driving are strictly prohibited, with zero tolerance enforced.
 Penalties can be severe, including fines, jail time and deportation.

-To purchase and consume alcohol in private settings (such as at home), visitors must obtain an alcohol licence.
-Tourists can apply easily using a passport, while residents use their Emirates ID.
+To purchase and consume alcohol in private settings (such as a hotel apartment), visitors can obtain an alcohol licence using a passport.
 The process is free and available online or at licensed retailers.

-Dubai is famous for its skyline and landmarks, but visitors must be careful with photography.
+Dubai is famous for its skyline and landmarks, but visitors must take care with photography.

 Taking photos or videos of people without their consent — and posting them online — is illegal under UAE privacy and cybercrime laws.
-This includes strangers, families, and even minor disputes captured on camera.
+This applies to strangers, families and even minor disputes caught on camera.

-Recent legal cases have resulted in hefty fines and compensation payments for violating privacy laws.
+Recent cases have resulted in hefty fines and compensation payments.
 Penalties can include up to six months in jail, fines ranging from AED 150,000 to AED 500,000, or both.

-Most common medications are available at Dubai pharmacies, but some prescription drugs are restricted or prohibited.
+Most common medications are available at Dubai pharmacies, but some prescription drugs are restricted or outright prohibited in the UAE.

-MOHAP also offers an online permit system, which is optional but strongly recommended.
-Applying in advance helps avoid delays or confiscation at the airport.
+Medicines may only be brought in for a maximum of three months' supply.
+MOHAP also offers an online permit system — optional but strongly recommended to avoid delays or confiscation at the airport.

 Final Word for Visitors